Team-Secrett/teachingCG/Classes/UH2021/README.md

 ### Bell

 The body of the bell was generated from the function "Gaussian Bell" in revolution on the y axis.
 The bell handle was obtained by interpolating several points with a bezier curve also in revolution on the y-axis.

-### Candle

-The candle was divided in several meshes:
-- fire
-- burned stick
-- wax
-- glass (body & bottom)

-All of these meshes were generated using simple geometry and bezier curves in revolution.

-## Materials

-### Bell

-To achieve the "porcelain" effect in the mesh we use the gray color with a specular value higher than normal, which allows the light that enters the body to be reflected.

 <div style="display: flex; flexDirection: row;">